xiaoqian-shen/StoryGPT-V/README.md

 First prepare finetuned weight of BLIP2 on FlintStonesSV and PororoSV.
 Finetune BLIP2 by yourself or use our provided finetuned checkpoint `captioner.pth` under each dataset folder.

-Reproduce results using our model checkpoint:
+Reproduce results using our model checkpoints:

 FlintStonesSV: [[First Stage]]() [[Second Stage]]()